Mtillmann/jogdial/README.md

 ## Usage

 ### Basics
-Here is a basic example of JogDial.js initialization.
-This will start the JogDial in debug mode.
+Here is a basic example of JogDialORiginal.js initialization.
+This will start the JogDialORiginal in debug mode.

-You must create the target element for the JogDial and setup the width and height property before the code start.
+You must create the target element for the JogDialORiginal and setup the width and height property before the code start.

     var el = document.getElementById('your_element');
-    var dial = JogDial(el, {debug: true});
+    var dial = JogDialORiginal(el, {debug: true});

 You can change the setting by passing an options (`array`) in second argument.

     var options = {debug: true, wheelSize: 90%, knobSize: 50%, minDegree: 0};
-    var dial = JogDial(el, options);
+    var dial = JogDialORiginal(el, options);

 ### Styling
-The easiest way to style the JogDial is adding background image to your target element and knob element created from JogDial script.
+The easiest way to style the JogDialORiginal is adding background image to your target element and knob element created from JogDialORiginal script.

 JodDial always return the knob id name append to the target element name you've created.